auroramod/docs/docs/functions.md

 ^5 Cyan
 ^6 Pink
 ^7 White
-^8 Depends on the team colors playing.
+^8 Depends on the team colors while playing.
 ^9 Grey
 ^0 Black
 ^: Rainbow colors
 ```

-- Hit **Enter** and you should get your name changed!
+- Hit **Enter** and your name should change.

 ![](/img/name.png)